Phoo Action: Cancellation

-On 14 November 2008 BBC Scotland notified BECTU of the decision to cancel production of Phoo Action.
-BECTU Scottish Organiser, Paul McManus was quoted as saying, "Naturally everyone at BBC Scotland and at BECTU are disappointed that the commission has been withdrawn.
-This was in marked contrast to the BBC's statement released 14 February 2008, which read "We really believe in the originality and boldness of Phoo Action...
+In February 2008, prior to the pilot's broadcast, the BBC announced that it had commissioned a six part series of Phoo Action, stating "We really believe in the originality and boldness of Phoo Action ...
 It's fantastic news that the work of Jamie Hewlett and the rest of the crew will be back on the channel."
-The cost of cutting the show, which was due to start filming in Dumbarton late November 2008, is reported to be approximately £500,000 in contract payments.
+However, in November 2008 BBC Scotland notified the actors' union BECTU that production had been cancelled.
+The cost of cutting the show, which was due to start filming in November 2008, was reported to be approximately £500,000 in contract payments.